 For neurofibromas that cause symptoms, possibly surgery or removal by laser or electrocautery

 For non-NF2 schwannomatosis, pain management

 No known treatment can stop the progression of neurofibromatosis or cure it.

 Individual neurofibromas that cause severe symptoms can usually be removed surgically or, if small, by laser or an electrical current (electrocautery).
 Sometimes surgical removal of the neurofibroma requires removing the nerve as well.

 If cancerous tumors develop, chemotherapy is done.

-Because neurofibromatosis can be hereditary, genetic counseling Overview of Genetic Disorders Genetic disorders are disorders caused by abnormalities in one or more genes or chromosomes.
+Because neurofibromatosis can be hereditary, genetic counseling Genetic Counseling and Genetic Testing Before Pregnancy Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
 Some genetic disorders are hereditary and others are spontaneous.
-Hereditary genetic disorders are... read more is recommended when people with this disorder are considering having children.
-The children of people with neurofibromatosis have a 50% chance of having the disorder.
+Hereditary genetic disorders are passed down... read more is recommended when people with this disorder are considering having children.
+The child of a person with neurofibromatosis has a 50% chance of having the disorder.
 For people who have a child with the disorder but do not have the disorder themselves, the risk of having another child with the disorder is very small.